The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 Actually

-1. Production cost of goods sold
+1.Production cost of goods sold

 2. Selling expenses related to products sold (selling expenses)

-3. Total total cost of goods sold
+3. Total full cost products sold

-5. Financial result - profit (p.
-4 - p.
-3)
+5. Financial result - profit (page 4 - page 3)

-For this purpose, let us compare the fourth column of the table with the third column on the fourth line: 23072 - 23087 = - 15 thousand rubles.
+For this purpose, compare the fourth column of the table with the third column on the fourth line: 23072 - 23087 = - 15 thousand rubles.
 This result means that wholesale prices for products sold decreased by 15 thousand rubles, which reduced profits by the same amount;

-The total influence of all factors (the balance of factors) is: + 50.8 - 61 +0 - 15 - + 227.2 = + 202 thousand rubles.
+The total influence of all factors (balance of factors) is: + 50.8 - 61 +0 - 15-+227.2 = + 202 thousand rubles.

 Marginal income

-When analyzing the profit from the sale of commercial products, it is necessary to determine such an indicator as marginal income.
-Marginal income represents the difference between the proceeds from the sale of products and the variable costs of its production and sale.
-In other words, profit margin is the sum of fixed costs and sales profit.
+When analyzing profits from the sale of commercial products, an indicator such as marginal income should be determined.
+Marginal income represents the difference between revenue from sales of products and variable costs for its production and sales.
+In other words, marginal income is the sum of fixed costs and sales profit.

-It is also necessary to consider an indicator such as operating leverage effect (production leverage)...
+It is also necessary to consider such an indicator as Effect operating leverage(production leverage).
 It is characterized by the ratio of marginal income and profit.
-The effect of operating leverage shows how much profit increases due to changes in revenue from sales of products.
-The fact is that the effect of an increase in sales proceeds on the amount of profit depends on the ratio of variable and fixed costs.
-Therefore, the size of the operating leverage depends on this ratio.
+The operating leverage effect shows the extent to which profits increase due to changes in revenue from product sales.
+The fact is that the effect of an increase in sales revenue on the amount of profit depends on the ratio of variable and fixed costs.
+Therefore, the amount of operating leverage depends on this ratio.
 The higher the proportion of fixed costs, the greater the difference between marginal income and profit, and the higher the ratio between them.
-With the help of operating leverage, you can assess the impact of revenue from sales of products on profits.
-The greater the value of the operating leverage, the more significant increase in profit is provided by each percentage of the increase in revenue from product sales.
+Using operating leverage, you can assess the degree of influence of revenue from product sales on profit.
+The greater the operating leverage, the more significant the increase in profit is provided by each percent increase in revenue from product sales.

-An important aspect of profit analysis is determination of break-even(critical) volume of production and sales of products.
-A break-even volume of production takes place if equals(or if the marginal income is equal to the sum of variable costs in the cost of production).
+An important aspect of profit analysis is definition of break-even(critical) volume of production and sales of products.
+The break-even volume of production occurs if equals(or if the marginal income equals the amount variable costs as part of the cost of production).
 In this case, the organization receives neither profit nor loss from the sale of products.
-This situation is called the critical (break-even) volume of production and sales of products, or otherwise, the critical point (break-even point), as well as threshold.
+This situation is called the critical (break-even) volume of production and sales of products, or otherwise, critical point(break-even point), as well as threshold.

-(sum of variable costs / sum of marginal income) * 100%.
+(sum of variable costs/sum of marginal income) * 100%.

 External factors include: